VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/making_integrated_voltage_measurements/measure_all_pulsed_voltages/README.md

 This sequence assumes the user has basic knowledge of SpikeSafe Pulsed Mode operation.
 To find more information on the basics of SpikeSafe pulsed current output, see [Run Pulsed Mode](../run_pulsed).

 ## Expected Results
 The SpikeSafe current output will look exactly as it does in the "Run Pulsed" example.
 The Digitizer voltage measurements will be returned as a string in byte format with comma-separated voltage measurements in scientific notation.
-See the example fetch response below, in which a DUT with a forward voltage of 1V was measured:
+See the format of the fetch response below, in which a DUT with a forward voltage of 1V was measured:

 `b'9.9962598e-01,1.0007857e+00,9.9950254e-01,[...],9.9971998e-01\n'`

+A full fetch response string resulting from this sequence can be observed in expected_fetch_response.txt.